hwang2006/gpt-oss-with-vllm-on-supercomputer/README.md

 - **Python 3.10+** (host side for Gradio UI only; vLLM runs inside the SIF)
 - **SSH** access for port forwarding

 > **Development Environment:** Developed and validated on the **KISTI Neuron GPU Cluster**, but the approach relies on standard HPC components (SLURM job scheduler, Singularity containers, NVIDIA GPUs) that are common across research computing facilities.
-Site-specific adjustments may be needed for directory structures, module names and partition configurations.
+Site-specific adjustments may be needed for directory structures, module names, partition configurations, etc.

 ---